A cleverly-written film about modern-day racism and its true horror.

 – See other awards and nominations here: https://www.imdb.com/title/tt5052448/awards?ref_=tt_awd

-Jordan Peele has certainly established his career as an actor and improv comedian, and for being known as the other half comedic duo, Key and Peele – impresses audiences with his directorial debut film, Get Out.
+Jordan Peele has certainly established his career as an actor and improv comedian, and for being known as the other half comedic duo, Key and Peele – in his directorial film debut, he impresses audiences with racially-charged horror/thriller Get Out.

 Get Out is full of symbolism, and we get foreshadowing here and there when Chris starts making his way to his girlfriend’s, Rose’s, house for the weekend.
 Just as how Chris feels a sense of trepidation and impending doom with the eccentric and quirky behaviour he witnesses by the Black people he met at the estate, I too, felt that same sense of looming danger that I thought (numerous times) would have been revealed through jump scares.
 Surprisingly, jump scares are kept to a minimum and fear is instilled through other devices instead.
 I’m looking at you, Georgina.